SKocur/Ryss/README.md

-# Roar
+# Ryss
-Roar is scripting language with syntax inspired on Assembly.
+Ryss is scripting language with syntax inspired on Assembly.